This post is from guest author Megan Wright, editor of ChamberofCommerce.com, an online business directory that supports rapid business growth.

 However, this emerging tech is rapidly evolving into something more sophisticated, with the ability to engage with customers to accomplish more complex tasks.
 For example, chatbots could help customers conduct product research by asking questions that can help narrow down their options (just like a store assistant would do).

 If a customer is ready to make a purchase, chatbots can automate that process so that every step executes within one interface.
-By automating revenue-generating activities, businesses can use chatbots to influence the bottom line indirectly by reducing costs, as well as directly by allowing customers to make purchases, complete up-well workflows, etc.
+By automating revenue-generating activities, businesses can influence the bottom line indirectly by reducing costs, as well as directly by allowing customers to make purchases, complete up-well workflows, etc.

 Ultimately, what you’d like your chatbot to do depends on which aspect of the customer journey you intend to improve the most.